Baby Learning Activities

 Use the Library!

-Stimulate Your Child With Open-Ended Questions
+Stimulate Your Baby with Open-Ended Questions

 These are questions that don't have a right or wrong response, and can't be answered with only one word like "yes" or "no".
 For example, ask him "How do you feel about…", "What was (such and such experience) like for you…", or "Tell me about what happened in school today."
-These kinds of questions encourage your child to develop his thoughts and ideas, they show love and interest, and will give you a window into his inner life.
+These kinds of questions encourage your baby to develop his thoughts and ideas, they show love and interest, and will give you a window into his inner life.

 Babies spend one-fifth of their waking hours in focused gazing.
 They're curious about their surroundings.
 Pictures on the wall and normal family activity are naturally fascinating.
 Give your baby safe toys and objects to explore.
 Rotate your supply to keep it "fresh."